Martin Horwood

 During his tenure, he founded the All-Party Parliamentary Group for Tribal Peoples.
-Horwood now serves as Director of Engagement and Impact at Development Initiatives.
+Horwood is now director of engagement and impact at Development Initiatives.

 Early life and education

 Horwood was born in St. Paul's, Cheltenham.
 His parents lived first in St. Mark's and then in Leckhampton, where his mother still lives.

 He attended two independent schools in Cheltenham, Pate's Junior School and Cheltenham College.
 At the latter, he was a contemporary of fellow MP Chris Bryant and sat next to him in English classes.
 He joined the Cheltenham Young Liberals in 1979 while still at school.

 In 1981, he went on to read Modern History at The Queen's College, Oxford, and was elected president of the Oxford Student Liberal Society and then chair of the party's national student wing, the Union of Liberal Students.